lukasz-brzozko/ufc-timer-clone/README.md

 [Polish](README_pl.md) :point_left:

-> :warning: **Work on the project has not been completed.
+> :warning: **The development has not been completed.
 The control panel can cause unwanted behavior throughout the entire application**

 # UFC timer